makersacademy/chitter-challenge/README.md

 - ActiveRecord: Used this OR mapping to create databases for testing and development, rake migrating to create tables (Users, Messages), adding columns to existing tables (e.g. password_digest to users, timestamp to messages ). - Also used this for creating User and Message objects, (using the .create method)

-- timecop : used to freeze time for testing
+- Timecop : used to freeze time for testing

-- sinatra-flash : used to display error or notice messages (for example: when user did not sign up due to validation of sign up details)
+- Sinatra-flash : used to display error or notice messages (for example: when user did not sign up due to validation of sign up details)

 - Bcrpyt : used this gem to store passwords in a secured hash